ODAI Process Overview

 Step Five: Accommodation Notification

 Once a student is approved for accommodations, those accommodations will remain in place for the duration of the student's time in their program at CU Anschutz.
-If the student believes a modification to the accommodations is warranted, they should schedule a meeting with their Access Coordinator to discuss their situation.
+If the student believes a modification to the accommodations is warranted, they should submit an accommodation modification request through the AIM student portal.

 Syllabus Statement